timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 > choose to update them independently by specifying the --target parameter.

 At this point, the Alexa skill should be functional.
-If you launch it with "Alexa, Open Connected Car," then you should be able to hear informaiton about your most recent trips.
+If you launch it with "Alexa, Open Connected Car," then you should be able to hear information about your most recent trips.

 ### 3.4 Interact with ConnectedCar
 Open developer.amazon.com, login, and browse to your ConnectedCar Alexa Skill.
 Click on "Developer Console," and then "Alexa Skills Kit."
 You should be able to see the ConnectedCar skill that you deployed in the previous section.
-Open ConnectedCar and click on "Test" near the top of the page.
+Open amt303 and click on "Test" near the top of the page.
 You can use this console to interact with an Alexa skill without using a physical Echo device -- via text or via voice.
 Try these interactions: